marnixkoops/hyperscale/README.md

 # ⚡ hyperscale
-**Fast recommendations and similarity search**
+**Fast recommendations and vector similarity search**

 ## 👋 Hello

-`hyperscale` solves the main challenge in recommender systems; querying items fast at scale.
+`hyperscale` solves the main bottleneck in recommender systems; querying items fast at scale.

 When the number of items is large, scoring and ranking all combinations is computationally expensive. `hyperscale` implements fast Approximate Nearest Neighbors (ANN) algorithms in high-dimensional space for vector similarity search and maximum inner-product search (recommendation).
 This method is computationally efficient and able to produce microsecond response-times across millions of items.

+Vector search can be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.
 Moreover, vector models are also widely used in NLP, computer vision and other fields. `hyperscale` can be used in combination with any (embedding) vector-based model.
-For example, to quickly find the most similar embeddings learned by a Neural Network or to generate recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.
+For example, to quickly find the most similar embeddings learned by a Neural Network like `word2vec` or to generate recommendations for users based on any type of Collaborative Filtering model like Matrix Factorization.

-Vector search can also be effectively applied to increase customer experience through personalization of content, product upsell, cross-sell and other use-cases.

 ## ✨ Install